Vanadium: Other uses

 The vanadium redox battery, a type of flow battery, is an electrochemical cell consisting of aqueous vanadium ions in different oxidation states.
 Batteries of this type were first proposed in the 1930s and developed commercially from the 1980s onwards.
 Cells use +5 and +2 formal oxidization state ions.
 Vanadium redox batteries are used commercially for grid energy storage.

 Vanadate can be used for protecting steel against rust and corrosion by conversion coating.
 Vanadium foil is used in cladding titanium to steel because it is compatible with both iron and titanium.
 The moderate thermal neutron-capture cross-section and the short half-life of the isotopes produced by neutron capture makes vanadium a suitable material for the inner structure of a fusion reactor.

 Vanadium can be added in small quantities < 5% to LFP battery cathodes to increase ionic conductivity.

 Proposed

 Lithium vanadium oxide has been proposed for use as a high-energy-density anode for lithium-ion batteries, at 745 Wh/L when paired with a lithium cobalt oxide cathode.
 Vanadium phosphates have been proposed as the cathode in the lithium vanadium phosphate battery, another type of lithium-ion battery.

+Sodium vanadium phosphate has also been proposed as an alternative to lithium-ion batteries.
+The new material is proposed by the Canepa Research Laboratory at the University of Houston, who claim that since sodium is around 50 times cheaper than lithium, a sodium-ion alternative with similar energy density could lead to cheaper batteries with a simpler resource chain.